Slog AM: Blast Ball Ban Repeal Moves Forward to Full Council, Auburn Cop Kills Man In Traffic Stop, House Passes Bill Barring Trans Athletes from Women and Girls Sports

 Careful: After Mason County animal sanctuary saw 20 of their big cats die from bird flu late last year, Seattle veterinarians are warning pet owners to keep their cats inside, stop feeding them raw meat or raw milk, and to remove bird feeders and baths to curb the spread.
 KING5 has the details.

-We need MOORE revenue: Council Member Tammy Morales’ departure from the dais threw a wrench in any plan to pass new progressive revenue some time this year, but—could there be hope?
+We need MOORE revenue: Council Member Tammy Morales’s departure from the dais threw a wrench in any plan to pass new progressive revenue sometime this year, but—could there be hope?
 Council Member Cathy Moore said on the Seattle Channel that she continues to believe the City needs additional revenue.

 Will the @SeattleCouncil revisit a plan for a citywide capital gains tax in 2025?
 Bill sponsor Cathy Moore, plus Councilmembers Alexis Mercedes Rinck and Maritza Rivera weigh in.
 Watch the full episode of Council Edition with @callananseattle here: https://t.co/8DQcWkjGAA pic.twitter.com/zLxfpBJm8i— Seattle Channel (@SeattleChannel) January 14, 2025